 Our annual sports day is one of the highlights of the school calendar.
 Well attended by parents, pupils compete in their colours over a series of events.
 The events are designed in a traditional way, with winners and losers, but team points are accrued and every single pupil is supported and applauded.
 There are also novelty races, designed to cater for a variety of personal skills – with a large element of luck!
 Various social activities, including a barbecue lunch and ice creams for the children, and tea and cake for the spectators, allow us to celebrate achievement and have lots of fun as a school community!

 Cross Country Running

-The school has a very good cross country running record, and over 50% of pupils take part in after school practices at Shouldham Warren.
+The school has a very good cross country running record.
 Over the past 12 years, pupils have achieved great success in the Ryston Runners Cross Country events.
-Their success is a testament to the dedication of the children (and parents!) to turn out every Sunday during the winter for the events.
+Their success is a testament to the dedication of the children (and parents!) to turn out during the winter months for the events.
 We are all very proud of their achievements.